Dudley NHS Talking Therapies for Anxiety and Depression

 If you don't live in Dudley you can access talking therapy services where you live by visiting the NHS website.

 WellMind is your free NHS mental health and wellbeing app designed to help you with stress, anxiety and depression.
 The app includes advice, tips and tools to improve your mental health and boost your wellbeing.
-Download for free now on iPhones, iPads and Android devices by searching 'WellMind' on the App Store or Google Play.
+Download for free now on iPhones, iPads and Android devices by searching 'WellMind' on the App Store.

 - Record and monitor your feelings to track your moods over time